-I like pizza with red sauce better than pesto, but both were delicious.
+I like pizza with red sauce better than pesto, but both are delicious.
 I especially love the crust on this pizza.
 It’s different than the crust I usually make with Homemade Pizza, which I don’t roll out, I simply pat it into the pan.
 I usually don’t let my pat-in-pan dough raise before I put it in the pan.
 It raises a bit when I bake it.
 I’ll be making Maggie’s crust from now on (but I only let it rise once).
 Yum!

 I know you're gonna love this homemade Rolled Crust Pizza.